RSKriegs/finnhub-streaming-data-pipeline/README.md

 Although I have used Grafana for final visualization layer, I would look forward to spend more time implementing other solution as Grafana, especially while using external plugin, has limited capabilities for data analytics.
 Personally I would recommend to go with open-source BI solution, such as Apache Superset, and spin Cassandra into Presto engine, or develop custom Streamlit app.

+- Grafana network stability

+On local deployment, while exposing Grafana service, it might be a little unstable sometimes depending on the workload & resources of Kubernetes cluster but also on the local machine.

 - Kafdrop fix

 Despite being included in final deployment, I have run into issues with exposing Kafdrop.
 It simply began to not work at some point of development stage of Kubernetes deployment.
 A deep dive into that issue is required.